tomer132246/X96Dbg-MCP-Server-Plugin/README.md

 > Note: The server speaks newline-delimited JSON-RPC.
 If you open the port in a web browser you’ll receive a plain-text help message rather than a JSON response.

-### MCP client configuration for VS Code
+### MCP client configuration for Cursor / VS Code

-Visual Studio Code can forward requests to the plugin's MCP server via the Model Context Protocol bridge.
-Create `.vscode/mcp.json` (or update your global `mcp.json`) with the following entry:
+Cursor (or VS Code) can forward requests to the plugin's MCP server via the Model Context Protocol bridge.
+Create or update your global MCP configuration (e.g., `%APPDATA%/Cursor/User/globalStorage/mcp-servers.json`) with the following entry:

-NOTE: ${workspaceFolder} is not allowed since it running in py context. please replace it to a actual path.

 ```json
 {